tito-arch/BABC-2/content/post/meet-the-world-s-most-interesting-robots.md

-+++
-author = "M.I.Titus"
-categories = "Artificial Intelligence & Machine Learning" date = 2022-09-12T21:00:00Z
+---
+title: Meet the world's most interesting Robots.
+date: 2022-09-12T21:00:00.000Z
+draft: true
-description = "A robot is a machine that does not necessarily look like a human that can replicate one or more tasks with less or no human intervention." image = "/uploads/untitled-design.png" tags = ["Robotics", "AI"] title = "Meet the world's most interesting Robots."
+description: A robot is a machine that does not necessarily look like a human that can replicate one or more tasks with less or no human intervention.
-[cover]
+cover-photo: bunnie abc
+categories: Device Reviews
+author: M.I.Titus
+image: /uploads/untitled-design.png
+tags:
+  - Robotics
+  - AI
+cover:
-alt = "Meet the world's most exciting Robots." caption = "" image = "/uploads/untitled-design.png"
+  alt: Meet the world's most exciting Robots.

-+++
+  caption: ""
+  image: /uploads/untitled-design.png
+---
 #

 ## Robots, what are they?